sbussmann/insight-bikeshare/README.md

    1.  obtain the predicted rides per day at that location;
    2.  obtain the rank of the proposed location compared to existing stations;
-   3.  redraw the map of predicted rides per day in a subgrid centered on the new location and serve the resulting image to Flask;
+   3.  redraw the map of predicted rides per day in a subgrid centered on the new location and serve the resulting image to Flask for display in the output web page;
    4.  store the results in a database.